SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 Profiling and standard data structure changes were the lowest-handing fruit.
-Although I lost the exact performance record of early implementations, my benchmark code checking only 256 routes clearly took minutes to run.
+Although I lost the exact performance record of early implementations, my benchmark code checked only 256 routes and clearly took minutes to run.
 I understood that the naive implementation would not scale, so I immediately started profiling the benchmark code to find where most of the time was spent.